What is Systemic Discrimination in the workplace?

 Racialized people can face difficulties and be excluded as a result of formal and informal policies, practices, and decision-making processes.
 The employment of informal or highly discretionary procedures is especially troublesome since it allows for more subjective considerations, varying standards, and prejudices to enter the picture.
 It's also crucial to avoid designing rules, practices, and decision-making processes in a way that ignores individual diversity or assumes the prevailing culture to be the norm.

-3. Restructuring organizational culture:
+3. Restructuring organizational culture

-Organizations can have internal cultures that marginalize or exclude racialized people if they are not inclusive.
+Organizations can have internal cultures that marganalize or exclude racialized people if they are not inclusive.
 For example, an organization that favors a communication style based on how people from the dominant culture communicate may undervalue a racialized person's communication style, which is as effective.
 Similarly, racialized people may be excluded from social interactions and networks that are critical to success.

 Organizations must guarantee that they are not involved in systematic prejudice unintentionally.
 This necessitates awareness and a willingness to examine numerical facts, rules, practices, decision-making processes, and corporate culture.
 From a human rights standpoint, it is unacceptable for an organization to choose to remain ignorant of systematic prejudice or to fail to act when an issue is brought to its attention.